-NFL free agency winners and losers: Steelers stars breaking up
+NFL free-agency winners and losers: Steelers stars breaking up

 Bell almost certainly cost himself millions of dollars by holding out in 2018.

-Perhaps it was worth it to him in avoiding again playing for the Steelers.
+Perhaps it was worth it to him to avoid again playing for the Steelers.
 Or perhaps it will get more money guaranteed in his next deal.
 But his four-year, $52.5 million contract falls short of a win.
-He's not even the NFL's highest-paid running back.
+He isn't even the NFL's highest-paid running back.
 The Rams' Todd Gurley maintains that spot with an annual average of $14.5 million, compared to Bell's $13.1 million.

 It's difficult to project how Bell will make up the money he would have earned by either signing the Steelers' final offer, which reportedly would have paid him between $14 million and $15 million annually, or by playing at the $14.55 million franchise number for 2018.
 The gambit kept him healthy and got him out of Pittsburgh, but it failed to generate the kind of bidding war that would have allowed him to come out ahead financially.